dcc-cc3002/aventurasdemarcosyluis-Paul-CG/README.md

 All attack methods are working fine, but there is no combat instance yet.
 Restrictions have been applied, such as Luis unable to damage Boo.
 Players can only attack enemies and vice versa.

+## Version 0.6

+### Assumptions
+The order of turns is: Marcos, Luis and then the enemies.

+### Items
+Star has been removed.

+A new feature, Chest, has been added replacing the inventory.
+The Chest is shared by Marcos and Luis.

+### Controller
+Following the MCV software architecture pattern, we added a controller to prepare the way to the visual interface.
+Named "GameController", it handles all the functionalities of the Model, decoupling the View.

+### Turn Testing
+We have implemented a "Mock-Turn" to test all functionalities.
+Please refer to it at test->TurnTest.